-These tradeoffs can be significantly reduced by microreinforcing the PEM with expanded To operate reliably and provide excellent performance under high temperatures and potentially dry conditions, PEMs in an automotive fuel cell stack must have high proton conductance (enabling power density), be resistant to chemical degradation and mechanical failure, and demonstrate low gas permeance. polytetrafluoroethylene - or ePTFE.
+These tradeoffs can be significantly reduced by micro-reinforcing the PEM with expanded polytetrafluoroethylene - or ePTFE.
 Developed from decades of materials engineering experience, Gore's composite reinforced PEM technology is based on a combination of highly engineered ePTFE, highperformance ionomers, and proprietary membrane additives to combat chemical degradation.
 The result is a low resistance and durable product design for specific application requirements (Figure 3).
 Continued R&D efforts in PEM materials and designs, as well as fuel cell stacks and systems, must take a holistic approach to understand their interactions and tradeoffs to optimize the performance and cost of the end application.